Arbitration in Germany — Explained by an German Attorney

 With just one click you will find the answers to the most important questions on the topics of german and international arbitral proceedings and arbitral tribunals.

-Arbitral proceedings offer an effective way of resolving disputes, particularly in international business relationships.
+Arbitral proceedings in Germany offer an effective way of resolving disputes, particularly in international business relationships.
 By avoiding lengthy state court proceedings and the possibility of selecting neutral, expert arbitrators, commercial disputes can be resolved more quickly and efficiently.

 The arbitration process includes the arbitration agreement, initiation of the proceedings, appointment of the arbitrators, response and possible counterclaim, oral hearing or written proceedings, decision of the arbitral tribunal and enforcement of the decision.
 The exact procedure depends on various factors, including the arbitration agreement and applicable arbitration rules.

-Is an arbitral award fully enforceable?
+Is an arbitral award fully enforceable in Germany?

 What is the significance of the flexibility of arbitral proceedings?